Post-Exposure Prophylaxis Treatment in Singapore

 PEP (Post-Exposure Prophylaxis)

 Post-exposure prophylaxis, also known as PEP is a type of medication that is designed to stop you from developing an HIV infection if you have already been exposed to the virus.

 PEP should only be used in emergency situations and must be taken within 72 hours after the initial contact.

-HIV Screening Services
+PEP HIV Singapore cost and HIV Screening Services

-How to Test for HIV
+How to Test for HIV at PEP clinic

 But if you opt for the HIV antigen test – which is the 4th generation test, the antigen can be detected quickly, from 14 to 28 days after infection.